You are here

 The winter months are also when some of the most remarkable phenomena are visible in the sky.
 Most of the time, you can appreciate these marvels without any sort of magnifying equipment, but a common pair of binoculars (even ones designated for daytime activities like bird watching) can make some of the details pop.
 You can also bring a telescope along if available to you, which will provide the clearest and closest picture possible.
 Here are just a few of the awe-inspiring sights that are always visible in the evening sky during the winter months:

 1. Orion: Named after the giant hunter who was the son of Poseidon, the sea god, in Greek mythology, Orion is one of the most recognizable constellations in the night sky.
 Comprising two of the ten brightest stars— Rigel and Betelgeuse, Orion actually brings to mind a hunter.
 Four prominent stars form a rectangle representing his shoulders and feet.
 The top left star is Betelgeuse, which is noticeably red in color.
-This supergiant star is near the end of its life and expected to turn into a supernova in the next 100,000 years.
+This supergiant star is near the end of its life and is expected to turn into a supernova in the next 100,000 years.

 2. Sirius: According to Greek mythology, Sirius was the dog of the hunter Orion whose name literally translates to “glowing” or “scorcher.”
 If you follow the line of Orion’s belt down and to the left, you’ll easily find what’s known as the brightest star in the night sky.
 Sirius is colloquially known as the dog star because it’s in the constellation Canis Major, the Great Dog.
 When Sirius is on the horizon on scorching summer mornings, it heralds the sultry “dog days” of August, but when it’s high in the evening sky, it confirms that winter has come.

 3. Cassiopeia: Named after the beautiful but vain queen who was the mother of Andromeda in Greek mythology, this constellation is easily recognizable due to its distinctive “W” shape formed by five bright stars.
-Holding the title of the 25th largest constellation in the night sky, Cassiopeia is also associated with the annual Perseid meteor shower which peaks around mid August.
+Holding the title of the 25th largest constellation in the night sky, Cassiopeia is also associated with the annual Perseid meteor shower which peaks around mid-August.
 If you trace the path of the Perseid meteors backward, they'll appear to originate between the two constellations that serve as the radiant point of the famous meteor shower—Cassiopeia and Perseus.

-4. Andromeda Galaxy: Named after the beautiful daughter of Queen Cassiope and eventual wife of Perseus in Greek mythology, the Andromeda Galaxy is entirely separate from our own Milky Way and is the most distant thing a person on earth can see with the naked eye.
+4. Andromeda Galaxy: Named after the beautiful daughter of Queen Cassiope and eventual wife of Perseus in Greek mythology, the Andromeda Galaxy is entirely separate from our own Milky Way and is the most distant thing a person on Earth can see with the naked eye.
 Since it is the nearest spiral galaxy to us, scientists and astronomers study the Andromeda Galaxy to understand the origin and evolution of other such galaxies.
 Astronomers sometimes call it Messier 31 or M31, as it was the 31st on a famous list of fuzzy objects compiled by the French astronomer Charles Messier in the 17th century.
 While technically visible throughout the year, the viewing window improves through winter as the galaxy is high overhead at 8 PM in November, December, and January.

 Shoot for the Moon